allenhwkim/angular-jsdoc/README.md

       --readme README.md \
       --recurse directives services

-If you want to share your template with others, please send a pull request after adding your template directory where `default` directory is.
+If you want to share your template with others, please send a pull request after adding your template directory where `angular-template` directory is.

 The following is the example of directory with explanation;